HERA-Team/hera_mc/PARTS.md

 #Parts description
 The HERA Part Number (hpn) is the alphanumeric primary key to track parts and connections.
 Parts have ports that enable connections.
 Port A is a skyward connection point and port B is further from the sky.

 HERA Part Numbers are unique identifiers.

 In concept, a part is something that can break — the one exception is that the station is viewed as a part in order to connect to a location.

 Parts have an associated manufactures number (e.g. for antenna, it is the serial number).
 Parts have a location.
 'Z' is a reserved prefix for arbitrary hera part numbers we wish to track.
 For now, all of the <int*> values correspond to the PAPER antenna number --
     ultimately, station/antenna hpn should be the same and rest will be serial numbers

+Connections:  if there are equal connection points between ports A and B of a part, they connect through by changing A->B (as opposed to the other case where there is one to multiple).
+If this changes, we will define an internal port-to-port wiring.

 #Station Part:  station
 The station “part” comprises the following sub-arrays: